How To Disinfect Your Home When Kids Go Back To School

 Cleaning and disinfecting are two very different things.

-Researchers have found that the novel coronavirus can live on surfaces such as cardboard for 24 hours, and up to three days on plastic and stainless steel.
+Researchers have found that some viruses can live on surfaces such as cardboard for 24 hours, and up to three days on plastic and stainless steel.
 It’s best to stay on top of disinfecting every day, especially as your kids head back to school and bring home germs on a daily basis.
 Below are some EPA Approved disinfectants that don’t contain harmful, toxic ingredients (keep these out of reach of young children and do not ingest):

-- 70% ethanol or ethyl alcohol is effective on hard surfaces with a contact time of at least 30 seconds.
+• 60% ethanol or ethyl alcohol is effective on hard surfaces with a contact time of at least 30 seconds.
 Use this on most surfaces and disinfect smartphones, keyboards and tablets.
-Dr. Brite Sanitizing Wipes contain 70% isopropyl alcohol and hydrogen peroxide, which are also effective at inactivating viruses like Covid.
+Honest Sanitizing Wipes contain 65% isopropyl alcohol and hydrogen peroxide, which are also effective at inactivating viruses like Covid.